 As the program is intended to lead to the Ph.D., students are admitted as candidates for the M.A. only in unusual cases.
-Exceptionally, the Department may accept students who register for one or more courses individually (Special Students).
-Departmental financial aid is not available for M.A. or special students.
-Information for Special/Visiting Graduate Students (Non-Degree) is available in PDF format: Application Instructions for Special Students 2008-2009.
+Exceptionally, the Department may accept students who register for one or more courses individually (Visiting Graduate Students).
+Departmental financial aid is not available for M.A. or Visiting Students.
+Information for Visiting Graduate Students (Non-Degree) is available at http://grad.jhu.edu/apply/visiting-students/.

 Style DIV, please skip.